hypre-space/hypre/README.md

 For documentation, see our [readthedocs page](https://hypre.readthedocs.io/en/latest/).

+If you want flexible runtime control of hypre solvers and preconditioners, check out [hypredrive](https://github.com/hypre-space/hypredrive), a YAML-driven companion interface for file-based and embedded workflows.

 For information on code development, build requirements, publications, and more, see our [Wiki page](https://github.com/hypre-space/hypre/wiki).